msc94/coding_assistant/README.md

 Please follow the project's coding standards and update any relevant documentation.

+## Changelog

+- Read current README.md from the project root.
+- Integrate the identified bullet list of updates into the README.md under a new section titled "Changelog" or "Recent Updates".
+- Ensure consistent markdown formatting.
+- Validate README.md formatting (e.g., headers, lists) matches project style.
+- Save changes.
+- Commit changes with a message like "docs: update README.md with recent changes".

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.